Science Writing Internship

 6. In the Personal Statement/Essay portion of the application, write your statement and then copy your writing samples underneath it.
 At least one writing sample must be written.
 If you have any multimedia samples you wish to include, either copy links to them or email them as attachments to Kristen Goodhue (goodhuek@si.edu).

-The Smithsonian Institution is an equal opportunity employer, committed to a policy of non-discrimination on the basis of race/ethnicity, national origin, sex, gender identity and expression, sexual orientation, age, religion, marital/parental/caregiver status and disability.
-The community at the Smithsonian Environmental Research Center recognizes the value of diversity in promoting innovative science and creative solutions, and we strongly encourage candidates from all backgrounds to apply.
+The Smithsonian Institution is committed to a policy of non-discrimination on the basis of race/ethnicity, national origin, sex, sexual orientation, age, religion, marital, parental, or caregiver status, and disability.
+The SERC community strongly encourages candidates from all backgrounds to apply.
 We recognize that each applicant for this role will bring unique skills, knowledge, experiences, and background to this position.
-As such, while candidates must meet the minimum qualifications related to education and student/alum eligibility for Smithsonian internships, we will be looking for candidates who possess many, but not necessarily all, of the skills and experiences listed above.
+Competitive candidates will have many, but not necessarily all, of the listed qualifications and experiences.

 Questions?
 Contact Kristen Goodhue (goodhuek@si.edu).
 She gets internship questions often and is happy to help!